 My name is Megan “Meg” Glasmann.
 I am a third year law student studying at S.J.
 Quinney College of Law at the University of Utah.
-Last year, I was elected to be the Student Bar Association Vice President and the Federal Bar Association President at my law school.
-This past spring, I was selected as one of two 2022 Robert A. McNew Federal Bar Association $5,000 Scholarship recipients.
-And this past summer, I ran two half marathons and one full marathon in honor of my late cousin, Keegan Beattie.
+In my second year of law school, I served as Student Bar Association Vice President and Federal Bar Association President at my law school.
+In 2022 was selected as one of two 2022 Robert A. McNew Federal Bar Association $5,000 Scholarship recipients for my commitment to service and I ran two half marathons and one full marathon in honor of my late cousin, Keegan Beattie.

-This year, I serve as a student liaison to the Women Lawyers of Utah Board.
-I am also working as a Utah Center for Excellence in Ethical, Legal, and Social Implications (UCEER) Research Fellow this year.
-Right now, I am training to qualify for the 2023 USA Track & Field Outdoor Championships.
+In my final year of law school, I am serving as a student liaison to the Women Lawyers of Utah Board and as 10th Circuit Representative on the Federal Bar Association national Law Student Board.
+I am also working as a Utah Center for Excellence in Ethical, Legal, and Social Implications (UCEER) Research Fellow this year and training to qualify for the 2023 USA Track & Field Outdoor Championships.

 Prior to law school, I completed an M.Ed. and M.Phil in Educational Psychology (emphasis in School Psychology).
 During my undergraduate career, I attended Stanford University for one academic year before transferring due to athletic reasons to the University of Utah to complete my Bachelor of Arts in Psychology and a Certificate in Applied Positive Psychology.

 Previously, I taught undergraduate/graduate level courses and tutored students in various subjects, including ACT/SAT/GRE prep.
-Presently, I work as a law clerk for the Utah Office of Legislative Research and General Counsel.
+Presently, I work as a law clerk for the Utah Office of Legislative Research and General Counsel and Woodbury & Ybarra.
 Outside of law school, I coach a local track & field sports club I founded several years ago for University of Utah students, the Utah Track & Field Sports Club.